Thomas Lodge (Lord Mayor of London): Family

-Thomas Lodge was the son of William Littleton alias Lodge and born at Cound, Shropshire.
+Thomas Lodge was born around 1509 and was the son of William Littleton alias Lodge and born at Cound, Shropshire a manor owned by the Earls of Arundel from antiquity down to 1560.

 His paternal grandfather was Sir William Littleton (d.
 8 November 1507), knighted after the Battle of Stoke, eldest son and heir of Sir Thomas Littleton (d.1481), justice and author of Littleton's Tenures.
 According to Bernard:

 Sir William Littleton (1450–1507) eldest son of the judge, had issue by his second marriage one son John, his heir, and one daughter Anne, the wife of Thomas Rouse of Ragley in Warwickshire.
 She was mother of the Lady Abbess of Ramsey.
 Sir William had likewise a natural son called William Littleton alias Lodge, afterwards of Cressage in Shropshire.
 He [i.e., Sir William] was the first of the family who bore the triton as a supporter.
 He sealed many deeds with the same crest as the judge, his father, and spelled his name Littleton.
 He lived in great splendor at Frankley till his death November the 8th 1508, and was interred in the great church of the abbey of Hales-Owen.

 Sir William Littleton's legitimate son, John Littleton (c.1499 – 17 May 1532), married Elizabeth Talbot, one of the three daughters and coheirs of Sir Gilbert Talbot (d.
 22 October 1542) of Grafton by Agnes Paston, by whom he had seven sons and two daughters, including his eldest son and heir, Sir John Littleton.

 Sir William Littleton's illegitimate son, William Littleton alias Lodge, was the father of Sir Thomas Lodge.